feremabraz/osric-rules-engine/docs/authoring/04-error-semantics.md

 ```
 `ctx.fail` returns a structured domain failure result (it does NOT throw).
 The engine stops further rule execution for that command and no effects are committed.
 Prefer early `fail` over accumulating multiple domain problems; report the first decisive blocker.

+Diagnostics now include a `failedRule` field for both domain and structural failures so you can immediately identify the stopping point (available on normal execution result diagnostics and via `simulate`).

 ## Structural Failures
 Caused by:
 - Parameter validation failures (`PARAM_INVALID`)